 There are a number of printer models sold “outside the USA” that are truly great printers for our screen print film printing needs and readily available that are fully supported by AccuRIP® and Spot Process® Separation Studio® 4.
 The Epson L1300 and L1800 are both based on the same technology as the Artisan 1430/ Stylus 1500W but they are even better; these printers have stock “refillable tanks.”
 Imagine the 1430 without small ink tanks, no chips that expire needing to be reset.
 Large easy to fill ink tanks.
 A printer you can easily add Dmax® black dye by the bottle into.
 Freehand has extensively tested these models over the years.
 Many of our international users operate these model printers.
 Even with shipping the cost can be less than a U.S. based refurbished Artisan 1430 but the shipping time is longer.
 Plan ahead.
 Amazon or eBay can be used to locate these printers from countries such as Britain, Denmark, Germany, India, Italy, South Korea and more…

 FYI in Europe the Artisan 1430 is known as the Stylus Photo 1500 or 1500W.
 This printer accepts the same All Black® Ink refillable ink tanks and chips as the U.S. 1430 and 1400 printers.
 Freehand and Freehand authorized resellers still have supplies for these models.

 Wide format users can still get the T3270, T5270, P5000 printers NEW from Epson USA.
-These printers are still in stock as of October 22, 2020 and still supported by AccuRIP® Ruby and Spot Process® Separation Studio® 4.
+These printers are still supported by AccuRIP® Ruby and Spot Process® Separation Studio® 4.